On augmented finite element formulation for the Navier--Stokes equations with vorticity and variable viscosity: Introduction

 Similarly to these references, in the present work we are interested in the Navier--Stokes equations written in terms of velocity, vorticity, and pressure.
 However the present work considers the case of variable kinematic viscosity, for which the formulations above are not applicable since the viscous contribution to stress cannot be easily split in the usual rotation form (because, in general, $-\bdiv(\nu\bnabla\bu) \neq \nu \curl(\curl\bu) - \nu \nabla(\vdiv\bu)$).
 Such an addition (and addressed for vorticity-based Stokes, Brinkman, and Oseen formulations in \cite{ern98,anaya19,anaya24}) yields a non-symmetric variational form that can be augmented using residual terms from the constitutive and mass conservation equations.
 In the present treatment, additional terms appear due to the variable viscosity, which require a regularity assumption on the viscosity gradient.
 In \cite{anaya19} the kinematic viscosity $\nu$ is assumed in $W^{1,\infty}(\Omega)$, and in the Darcy--heat system analysed in \cite{bernardi18} the viscosity is assumed Lipschitz continuous.
 For our analysis it suffices to take $\nu \in W^{1,r^\star}(\Omega)$, with $r^\star = \frac{2r}{r-2}$, and $r \in (2,6]$ for 3D and $r\in(2,\infty)$ for 2D.
 For example, $\nu \in W^{1,3}(\Omega)$ in 2D or 3D.

 The extension to the Navier--Stokes case is carried out in this paper.
-The unique solvability in the constant viscosity case can be established as in \cite{azaiez06,daikh17}, utilising antisymmetry of the convection term, appropriate continuity properties, smallness assumption on data, embeddings in separable Hilbert spaces, constructing sequences of finite-dimensional spaces, and Brouwer's fixed-point theorem.
-In our case the solvability analysis follows by a combination of Banach fixed-point theory using the velocity as fixed-point variable, and classical Babu\v{s}ka--Brezzi theory for saddle-point problems (by grouping together the velocity and vorticity unknowns).
+The unique solvability in the constant viscosity case can be established as in \cite{azaiez06,daikh17}, utilising antisymmetry of the convection term, appropriate continuity properties, smallness assumption on data, embeddings in separable Hilbert spaces, constructing sequences of finite-dimensional spaces, and Brouwer's fixed--point theorem.
+In our case the solvability analysis follows by a combination of Banach fixed--point theory using the velocity as fixed--point variable, and classical Babu\v{s}ka--Brezzi theory for saddle-point problems (by grouping together the velocity and vorticity unknowns).
 For this we have drawn inspiration from the analysis of Navier--Stokes--Darcy from the recent work \cite{gatica20}.
 The second aim of this paper is to construct a family of conforming discretisations.
 We can use simply Stokes-stable elements for velocity and pressure, while the vorticity can be approximated with arbitrary elements.
-For example, if choosing continuous or discontinuous piecewise polynomials of the same polynomial degree as pressure, we get an overall optimally convergent method with the same rates in all variables.
+For example, if choosing continuous or discontinuous piecewise polynomials of the same polynomial degree as pressure, we get an overall optimally convergent method with the same rates in all variables \ric{and in particular for vorticity, which would not be possible if one retrieves this field from a postprocess}.